xqbase/metric/h2pg-compat/README.md

 DbVisualizer Free 11.0.3 tested.

-### LibreOffice Base
+### LibreOffice / OpenOffice Base

-LibreOffice Base 6.3.6.2 tested.
+LibreOffice Base 6.3.6.2 and OpenOffice Base 4.1.7 tested.

-Supported operations:

-- Edit in Table Data View if connection type is JDBC

-Unsupported operations:
+Known issue:

-- Edit in Table Data View if connection type is PostgreSQL or ODBC
+- Unable to edit in DataGrid if connection type is PostgreSQL or ODBC (JDBC works)

-### OpenOffice Base

-OpenOffice Base 4.1.7 tested.

-Supported operations:

-- Edit in Table Data View if connection type is JDBC

-Unsupported operations:

-- Edit in Table Data View if connection type is ODBC

 ### Navicat

 Navicat 15.0.17 tested.

+Known issue:

-Should check `View / Show Hidden Items` to show all tables.
+- Should check `View / Show Hidden Items` to show all tables

 ### DataGrip